jdcbautista/garyCoffey.github.io/algorithms/_posts/2020-05-22-merge-sort.md

 **Restrictions**

 You may not use any additional methods, sorting routines etc. For full credit, your solution may only go through each array one time ( so in particular - no nested loops)

+### Interactive Terminal

+I have the repo of this algorithm linked to an interactive repl.
+If you would like to try the code out yourself feel free to go to the repl and give it a shot.
+It should by default run the test cases I have written and print in the terminal below .

 <iframe height="400px" width="100%" src="{{page.repl_link}}?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>